areibman/bottleneck/README.md

 # Bottleneck

+Vim for Code Review.

-Fast GitHub PR review and branch management - A native Electron app that reproduces the core GitHub PR experience while being dramatically faster and optimized for power-review workflows.
+A native Electron app that reproduces the core GitHub PR experience while being dramatically faster and optimized for power-review workflows.
+Fast GitHub PR and branch management optimized for teams building code with AI agents like Claude Code, Cursor, Devin, and Codex.

 ## Features